PPE Selection, Limitations, and Basic Monitoring Instruments

 Basic monitoring instruments

-- Light meter for illumination checks in work areas.
+- Light meter for illumination checks.

 Instrument selection and CHST judgment

-Which statement about a face shield is correct for chemical splash work?
+Which statement about a face shield is correct for chemical-splash work?